 Dining area (seats four).

 Seating area with Clearview wood burning stove, TV with Freeview, DVD player, digital radio, iPod / iPad dock, books and games.

 Bedroom with zip and link beds which can be set up as a 6’ super king or 3’ twin as preferred, ample storage and TV with Freeview.

 En-suite bathroom with bath, walk in shower, basin and WC.

-To the front of the property is a small, enclosed terrace with outside seating and charcoal barbecue.
+To the front of the property is a small, enclosed terrace with outside seating.
 Guests have use of the wider estate that extends to some 2,500 acres.
 Guests with small children should be aware that there is a river and mill pond within the vicinity of the cottage.

 There is private parking to the side of the cottage.